 Now, Start With Creating A Conversion Box With Your Desired Copy (headline, content, image, button color etc).

 For This Strategy, Create Different Copies Of Boxes For Posts Of Different Categories On Your Blog.
-If You Have A Facebook P.P.C.
+For Example: If You Have A Facebook P.P.C.
 Category And A Google Adwords P.P.C.
 Category On Your Blog; create two different boxes with copy related to the respective category topics.

 Say For The Facebook P.P.C.
 Category, The Box May Say: Liked This Facebook P.P.C.
 Strategy?
 Subscribe Today For More Facebook And Google Adwords Stuff.